-In general, whenever transparency or reflectance is defined, it is recommended to replace the surface_style_fill_area in Figure 2 with an instance of surface_style_rendering_with_properties for the definition of a plain color.
-This allows the realistic visualization of surfaces with properties which determine transparency and reflection characteristics.
+In general, whenever transparency or reflectance is defined, it is recommended to add an instance of surface_style_rendering_with_properties for the definition of a plain color to the surface_style_fill_area in Figure 2.
+This allows the realistic visualization of surfaces with properties which determine transparency and reflection characteristics, while maintaining compatibility with systems not supporting the capability.